 mixed with non-honors sections of the same course, but the Honors students will receive a separate or an augmented syllabus and will have additional criteria to meet in order to receive Honors credit for the course.
 There are no online Honors courses offered at OCC.

-Honors courses at OCC are usually only offered in the fall and spring semesters, though occasionally honors courses may be offered in summer or winter, either on campus or in connection with a study abroad opportunity (i.e., Business 100/100H at OCC during the 2013 Summer Session and during the Winter Intersession 2014 in Cambridge, UK).
+Honors courses at OCC are usually only offered in the fall and spring semesters, though occasionally honors courses may be offered in summer or winter, either on campus or in connection with a study abroad opportunity (i.e., Business 100/100H at OCC during the 2014 Summer Session or during Winter 2015 Intersession in England).
 Some honors classes may only be offered in either fall OR spring but not both (e.g., sequential courses such as mathematics or Spanish; or classes that may depend on other factors, such as the character of the night sky for astronomy).
-Students may wish to complete some of their honors coursework at other community colleges; we will accept up to 9 units of honors coursework completed at other institutions toward certification and the completion of the OCC Honors Program.
+Students may wish to complete some of their honors coursework at other community colleges; we will accept up to 7.5 units of honors coursework completed at other institutions toward certification and the completion of the OCC Honors Program.

 Honors courses are challenging.
 Honors instructors enhance basic curriculum requirements of their classes by offering more intensive study than is possible in most non-honors sections.
 Freedom of inquiry and student discovery are stressed.
 Honors sections are intended to foster discussion, a mastery of content, critical thinking and analysis.
 Guest speakers, field trips and comprehensive research (including presentation of results) further enhance most honors sections.